sufianrhazi/webrtc-peer/README.md

 See example.html for a minimal example application

-Note: you'll need to serve example.html over an HTTP server for it to work correctly.
-It will not work over `file://` due to a CORS error.
+Note: example.html will not work over `file://` due to a CORS error -- it must be served over HTTP.

+It can be viewed here: [https://sufianrhazi.github.io/webrtc-peer/example.html](https://sufianrhazi.github.io/webrtc-peer/example.html)